Agency vs Independent

-Concerned about adoption costs, wait times, staff size, locale, or financial protection?
+Concerned about adoption agencies' costs, wait times, staff size, locale, or financial protection?

 All adoption agencies and professionals can help hopeful Adoptive Parents and Birth Mothers on their adoption journeys.
 However, there are distinctions among the different types of adoption entities.
 Continue reading below to get a better understanding about the services each type of entity provides and the distinctions between them.

 Adoption Agencies (Private Adoption)

 Private adoption agencies assist Adoptive Parents and Birth Mothers in the United States, typically with newborn adoptions.
 Some are also accredited and approved to assist Adoptive Parents looking to adopt internationally.

-For US adoptions, adoption agencies are licensed and regulated by their respective state’s Health and Human Services Departments and are staffed by social workers who will perform services such as completing a home study, providing counseling for Adoptive Parents and Birth Parents and conducting post placement visits.
+For US adoptions, agencies are licensed and regulated by their respective state’s Health and Human Services Departments and are staffed by social workers who will perform services such as completing a home study, providing counseling for Adoptive Parents and Birth Parents and conducting post placement visits.

 Private adoption agencies may be selective when it comes to the Adoptive Parents they work with so it will be important for Adoptive Parents to research whether or not they meet with an agency’s requirements.
 Some common screening factors include: age, marital status, income, health, religion, sexual orientation, personal history and family size.

 Local Adoption Agencies

-A local adoption agency is usually a smaller adoption professional regulated by the laws of the state in which they operate.
+A local agency is usually a smaller adoption professional regulated by the laws of the state in which they operate.

 Potential advantages of a local adoption agency

-- Location: A local adoption agency may only provide adoption services for Adoptive Parents and Birth Mothers within a certain geographic location.
+- Location: A local agency may only provide adoption services for Adoptive Parents and Birth Mothers within a certain geographic location.
 The close proximity will likely help reduce travel costs and expenses for the AdoptiveParents.

 - In person: A local agency’s staff is usually small and can meet their Adoptive Parents and Birth Mothers in person as opposed to national entities that typically communicate via email and phone.